For: Senior Marketing Executives, Content Strategy Professionals

 Understand Audiences (Buyers)

-An enterprise content strategy defines and documents a universal understanding of primary content audiences, target market segments, an ideal customer profile, and buyer roles or personas.
+An enterprise information and content strategy defines and documents a universal understanding of primary content audiences, target market segments, an ideal customer profile, and buyer roles or personas.
 This knowledge should be shared with all customer facing content creators across the organization, as well as third party contractors.

 This competency will not be new to any experienced reader.
 What is hard to comprehend is why more organizations haven’t taken this requirement seriously enough to perform the work at a universal, enterprise level.
 Why even attempt to perform this task at a tactical or functional level, under the performance pressure of deadline events?
 Why outsource it as part of each content project?
 But this is the current state, and a key reason for inadequate understanding of buyers.